-Portland Parks & Recreation is planning to operate the Free Lunch + Play program this summer.
+Portland Parks & Recreation is planning to operate the Free Lunch + Play program this summer - starting on Monday, June 22, 2020.
 Access to nutritious food has proven to be one of the highest needs in our community during this public health crisis.
 PP&R and our partners will play an important role in keeping kids healthy this summer.
 Concerts in the Park, Movies in the Park, Washington Park Summer Festival, and Portland World Soccer Tournament are canceled this summer.
 For more information, please visit portlandoregon.gov/parks/article/759204.

 SPECIFIC PARKS CLOSED TO VEHICLE TRAFFIC

-Until further notice, some parks are closed to motor vehicle traffic to promote safe physical distancing practices and discourage overcrowding.
-These parks remain open to those walking, rolling, or strolling, etc. The closure of park road gates will help ensure we maintain a healthy balance of visitors in our parks and natural areas.
-We urge all park visitors to pack out what they bring in.
+Until further notice, some parks are closed to motor vehicle traffic.
+These parks remain open to those walking, rolling, or strolling, etc. We urge all park visitors to pack out what they bring in.
 Additional parks may be added to this list.
+Please drive carefully.

 The following parks will be closed to motor vehicles until further notice: